yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 The notify event container can register for events or notifications, and have the events delivered in a FIFO order.

 {% infosign %} For full FIFO support, the actual template also has to be marked as FIFO.
-For more details, refer to the depanlinkFIFO Supporttengahlink./fifo-support.htmlbelakanglink section.
+For more details, refer to the [FIFO Support](./fifo-support.html) section.

 Here is an example of how FIFO events can be configured with the notify container: